gbif/hp-beaty-biodiversity-museum/pages/about.md

 # The GBIF Hosted Portal Program

 This website exists as a [GBIF hosted portal](https://www.gbif.org/hosted-portals).
 All of the data on this site is pulled from GBIF records via an API.
 This means that any record found here can also be found on [gbif.org](https://www.gbif.org) or any other GBIF hosted portal that has our records included in its scope.
-The Beaty Museum makes considerable effort to keep our GBIF data as up to date as possible, and new records are pushed out on a monthly basis.

 # Licenses
 All records hosted on this portal should have a license field attached to them, and in this case that license will apply.
 Most records are published under the [CC0 1.0 license](https://wiki.creativecommons.org/wiki/CC0_1.0_Universal).
 For specific licenses inquiries, please contact the staff listed on the dataset page.